jnirschl/cookiecutter-computer-vision/{{ cookiecutter.repo_name }}/README.md

     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
+    └── pytest.ini         <- ini file with settings for running pytest; see pytest.readthedocs.io
     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io